MicrosoftDocs/azure-devops-docs/docs/cross-service/end-to-end-traceability.md

 - Create a branch from the work item
 - Make a change in the branch, create a pull request
 - Validate the pull request using a build
-- Merge the pull request, build the master branch
+- Merge the pull request, build the main branch
 - Deploy it to production and in all of this show how every artifact is linked to the other.
 For instance, the production deployment shows the work items and commits, the work item shows which build it was part of, etc.

 (In this article - source control is Git in Azure DevOps - this supports end-to-end traceability)